Swa Saw Ke: Initial invasions

 At first, the Ava court, though still concerned about the situation in the north, believed that Lower Burma was winnable.
 The teenage king at Pegu barely controlled one out of the three Mon-speaking regions of Lower Burma.
-The southern Martaban province and the entire Irrawaddy delta had been essentially independent since 1363/64, and formally independent since Binnya U's death in 1384.
+The southern Martaban province and the entire Irrawaddy delta had been essentially independent since 1364, and formally independent since Binnya U's death in 1384.
 All Ava needed to do, it seemed, was to take the Pegu province (present-day Yangon Region and southern Bago Region).
 The court advised Swa to accept Laukpya's offer.

 In December 1385, Swa launched a two-pronged invasion of Lower Burma down the Irrawaddy and Sittaung rivers, and Laukpya sent in his navy from the delta.
 The two Ava armies (combined 13,000 men, 1000 cavalry, 40 elephants) were officially led by Swa's young sons, Crown Prince Tarabya, 17, and Prince Minkhaung of Pyinsi, 12; the youngsters were aided by Swa's two best generals, Thilawa and Theinkhathu.
 The invading armies, assisted by Laukpya's forces, went on to occupy much of the Pegu province but could not break through the Hmawbi–Pegu corridor for over five months.
 Then, Razadarit made a tactical error.
 The young king came out of Pegu, and counterattacked the Ava-occupied Fort Pankyaw.
 Ava forces nearly cornered Razadarit outside Pegu but Razadarit made it inside the capital due to Minkhaung's failure to follow orders.

 It turned out to be the best shot Ava had at toppling Razadarit.
 The Ava armies would not come as close to defeating Razadarit until 1414–15.
 Swa decided to lead the next invasion in the following dry season himself.
 What was the largest mobilization yet, nearly 30,000 troops invaded by the Irrawaddy, and by land in late 1386.
 Swa led the riverborne invasion force (17,000 troops on 1000 small war boats, and 1200 cargo boats) while Tarabya led the army (12,000 troops, 600 cavalry, 40 elephants).
 Minkhaung stayed behind to guard the capital.
 This time, Peguan defenses were ready.
-Although they were outnumbered, Razadarit's over 11,000 troops staved off several Ava attacks at Dagon, Hlaing, Dala (modern Twante) and Hmawbi.
+Although they were outnumbered, Razadarit's over 11,000 troops staved off several Ava attacks at Hlaing (modern Taikkyi), Hmawbi, Dagon and Dala (modern Twante).
 The invaders once again had to retreat at the onset of the rainy season.